lupyuen2/wip-nuttx/Documentation/platforms/risc-v/sg2000/boards/duos/index.rst

 On the USB Serial Adapter, set the **Voltage Level** to 3V3.

-Connect Milk-V Duo S to our computer with the USB Serial Adapter.
+Connect Duo S to our computer with the USB Serial Adapter.
 On our computer, start a Serial Terminal and connect to the USB Serial Port at **115.2 kbps**.

-NuttX will appear in the Serial Console when it boots on Milk-V Duo S.
+NuttX will appear in the Serial Console when it boots on Duo S.

 RISC-V Toolchain
 ================